superbolt-x/Talk-to-Metabase-SB/DEVELOPMENT.md

 ## Conclusion

-The SuperMetabase MCP server provides a solid foundation for integrating Claude with Metabase.
+The Talk to Metabase MCP server provides a solid foundation for integrating Claude with Metabase.
 By implementing the remaining tools and features, you'll create a powerful tool that enables Claude to interact with Metabase data, providing users with AI-powered data analysis and visualization capabilities.